rensftw/.dotfiles/README.md

 Feeling adventurous?
 Try the entire setup as is!
 There are comments/mnemonics for documenting keybindings in all config files (start with `.aliases` for some cool git tricks 🪄)

+_Note:_ Make sure you have logged into the Mac App Store first.
 Here are 3 main scripts for managing this setup:
 * `install.sh`:     Installs tools/software and sets up config files
 * `backup.sh`:      Backs up `Brewfile`, [`Code`](https://code.visualstudio.com/) extensions, and global npm packages